 § 9.15.1 To the fullest extent permitted by law, the Contractor shall indemnify and hold harmless the Owner, Architect, Architect’s consultants, and agents and employees of any of them from and against claims, damages, losses and expenses, including but not limited to attorneys’ fees, arising out of or resulting from performance of the Work, provided that such claim, damage, loss, or expense is attributable to bodily injury, sickness, disease or death, or to injury to or destruction of tangible property (other than the Work itself), but only to the extent caused by the negligent acts or omissions of the Contractor, a Subcontractor, anyone directly or indirectly employed by them, or anyone for whose acts they may be liable, regardless of whether or not such claim, damage, loss, or expense is caused in part by a party indemnified hereunder.
 Such obligation shall not be construed to negate, abridge, or reduce other rights or obligations of indemnity which would otherwise exist as to a party or person described in this Section 9.15.1.

 § 9.15.2 In claims against any person or entity indemnified under this Section 9.15 by an employee of the Contractor, a Subcontractor, anyone directly or indirectly employed by them, or anyone for whose acts they may be liable, the indemnification obligation under Section 9.15.1 shall not be limited by a limitation on amount or type of damages, compensation or benefits payable by or for the Contractor or Subcontractor under workers’ compensation acts, disability benefit acts or other employee benefit acts.

+§ 9.15.3 The Architect/Engineer, its members, officers, agents, employees, and representatives shall not be responsible for the Work or the safety of persons and/or property in the vicinity of the Work.
+To the fullest extent permitted by law, the Contractor shall hold harmless, defend, and indemnify the Architect/Engineer, its members, officers, agents, employees, and representatives from any and all liabilities, claims, demands, and/or suits arising out of the negligence, in whole or in part, or alleged negligence, in whole or in part, of the Contractor, its officers, agents, employees, or subcontractors retained by the Contractor on this Project.
+The Contractor shall cause all subcontractors to indemnify the Architect/Engineer to this same extent.
+From the initiation of any claims, demands or suits, arising out of or relating to the Work, the Contractor shall have the obligation to defend the Architect/Engineer, its members, officers, agents, employees, and representatives and pay all costs including reasonable attorneys' fees and expenses associated with the defense of such claims, demands or suits, and the Architect/Engineer shall have the right to select counsel of its choice.

 ARTICLE 10 ARCHITECT

+§ 10.0 Whenever the term "Architect/Engineer” is used, it shall mean:

+Rodriguez + Gambino Architectural Building Envelope Consultants, D.P.C.

+1298 Richmond Road, Staten Island, New York, 10304

 § 10.1 The Architect will provide administration of the Contract as described in the Contract Documents and will be an Owner’s representative during construction, until the date the Architect issues the final Certificate for Payment.
 The Architect will have authority to act on behalf of the Owner only to the extent provided in the Contract Documents, unless otherwise modified in writing in accordance with other provisions of the Contract.

 § 10.2 Duties, responsibilities, and limitations of authority of the Architect as set forth in the Contract Documents shall not be restricted, modified, or extended without written consent of the Owner, Contractor, and Architect.
 Consent shall not be unreasonably withheld.